Great marriages don't just happen, you have to build them.

 4. The sharing tool

 Share as much of life as possible!
-Share your time, share your thoughts, share your interests, and share his interests.
-This is a tool that must be deliberately engaged or life will push it aside.
+Share your time, share your thoughts, share your interests, and your spouse’s interests.
+This is a tool that must be deliberately used or life will push it aside.
 Time spent together doing things affords a connection opportunity.
 History together is built one event at a time.
 Make sure you are inputting positive events that build a positive archive.
 Plan dates.
 A movie night, dinner out, or even a coffee date is a good way to keep sharing alive!

 5. The contact tool

 Make daily contact!
-It is entirely possible to live with someone and not make any or very little contact.
+It is entirely possible to live with someone and make little to no contact.
 Contact is an excellent building tool and you can use it in a variety of ways.
-Each day try to connect in one way, whether emotionally, mentally, physically, or spiritually.
+Each day, try to connect in one way — whether emotionally, mentally, physically, or spiritually.
 Think about it and try to be deliberate.
 Some construction tools look overwhelming, yet when you know how to use them they are extremely valuable in the building project.